MenuPhoneSearch

 9.0 Setting up alerts

-There are four methods that can be used to set up the alerts for your nodes.
-We will cover these in their order of simplicity.
+There are four main methods that can be used to set up Alerts for your nodes.
+We will cover these in order of simplicity.

 Tracked views alerting

-This is the most configurable way to deploy your alert settings.
-The Contact sets-up a template for alerts then copies that template to the nodes/Views.
+This is the most configurable way to deploy Alert settings.
+A Contact is used to build a template of Alert settings, which can then be copied to nodes and/or views.

-Select (Event Alert Settings) to open the panel.
-Here you will see all the available alerts; these are a collection of alert settings for all the property groups.
+Select Event Alert Settings to open the panel.
+Here you will see all available Alerts, grouped by property group.

-Selecting any (OK), (Warning) or (Critical) button will open the detail settings panel for that alert property.
+Selecting any (OK), (Warning), or (Critical) button opens the detailed settings panel for that Alert property.

-The alert can be enabled and disabled using the on/off selection at the top.
-The three shift options allow the control of the raising of alerts (enabling the shift on the contact page controls the receiving of the alerts) the left hand side shift tick boxes control the sending of email alert and the right hand shift tick boxes control the sending of SMS alerts.
-Each type has a "Delay" field that can be used to extend the time before your alert is raised, if a property returns to okay during your delay period the alert will be cancelled.
-The Repeat selection on the SMS type allows for the repeating of SMS alerts whilst that alert condition exists.
+The Alert can be enabled or disabled using the On/Off selector at the top.
+The three shift options control the raising of Alerts (enabling the shifts on the Contact page controls the receiving of Alerts).
+The left-hand shift tick boxes control the sending of Email Alerts and the right-hand shift tick boxes control the sending of SMS Alerts.

-Use the Apply tick boxes to add your contact to the specific propery alert, ticking remove will remove the contact from the propery if the contact already exists.
+Use the Apply tick boxes to add your Contact to the specific property Alert.
+Ticking Remove will remove the Contact from that property if it already exists.

-Use a combination of nodes and views followed by the [Apply] button to add the alerts to the Nodes.
+Use a combination of Shift-click and Ctrl-click, followed by the [Apply] button to add the Alerts to the selected nodes.

 9.3 Copy to Nodes method